MBB-team/VBA-toolbox/_wiki/generativeModels.md

 where $$diag(x)$$ is, by abuse of notation, the $$n\times n$$ matrix whose diagonal entries is composed of the vector $$x$$.

 Thus, switching dynamical systems can be seen as some form of multivariate ARCH model, whereby the noise variance-covariance matrix is dependent upon the previous state of the system (and given by the above equation).
+One would then define a state-space using $$n$$ continuous states mapped through a sigmoid mapping and $$n$$ dummy states that are driven by noise but are rescaled prior to perturbing the first half of the state-space...